Hello everyone! If you’ve been wondering where I’ve been, I hope you’ll understand when you see how long and informative this post is!

 So for now, we will just be working on identifying the Genus (Birch, Oak, etc.) and not the exact Species of Wood.
 Also, we will stick to common wood types used in furniture making through the decades.

 My list was filled with about 25 wood types at first.
 Then I decided I’d narrowed it down to the “most common” before my (and your) head exploded.
-I may add to the list periodically if I happen to find a furniture piece made of something not on it.
+I may add to the list periodically if I happen to find a furniture piece made of a wood type that’s not on it.
 (EDIT: Instead, I made an eBook with 39 wood types included for you to compare your furniture piece to.
 Check it out at the bottom of this post)

 Identifying Wood Types In Furniture – The Most Common Wood Types